naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Magma Angry: Yeah!
 Let's make sure they don't come back!! **[shoots several wave of magma at the police cars on the road]**

-Hornet: Yeah, destroy them all!!
-Hmhmhmhmhmhmhm!!! **[sends swarm of bees towards the police cars as well]**
+Hornet: Fuck the marines!! **[sends swarm of bees towards the police cars as well]**

 %Several police cars explodes from the magma attack while the rest gets harassed by swarm of bees.
 The police force eventually loses momentum with the ship and eventually retreats.

 Plug Happy: **[looking at the road with the telescope]** Looks like they're all backing off now!
 We did it!!!!

-Magma Happy: Great job, ny crew!
+Magma Happy: Great job, me crew!
 I'm proud of ye.

 %The ship eventually makes its way out of the city and into the fields.

-Hornet: Now it's boring again!
-FUCK!
+Hornet Sad: Now it's boring again...

 Plug Happy: Least we're closer to le treasure now, right?

 Magma Happy: **[holding the map]** That we are!
-Those rival pirates were hardly a challenge either and nothing will stop us from getting our treasure!
+Those marines were hardly a challenge either and nothing will stop us from getting our treasure!
 We will be the greatest pirates that has ever lived!

 Hornet Glare: What is the treasure anyways?
 You've never told us anything about it!